 Conclusion

 It’s not a big deal.
 Stop thinking of it as being so weird.
 Don’t hold onto crushes for a while.
 I don’t get it.
 I’ve talked to people who spoke about how they still reminisce about crushes they had for years, and I’m like, why?
 That is cringing-worthy; stop it.
-It makes me like I have this ugh, this bodily reaction when people talk about that stuff.
+It makes me like I have this bodily reaction when people talk about that stuff.

-It’s not romantic to have crushed on someone for a while and never have asked them out.
+It’s not romantic to have crushed on someone for a while and never asked them out.
 Also, if they reject you in the end, it’s like, who cares?
 Okay, get over it.
 It’s not a big deal.

 There are a lot of people out there.
 I’m kicking some people’s butts here, and I might seem harsh.
 But it’s because I’m reacting against my younger self who thought this stuff was genuine, who was so scared of rejection and so scared to expose that I liked someone and finish it; there’s no point.
 Don’t do it.
 There are a couple of more points here.

-I hope you found this article helpful, and if you still have questions or want to talk, I find the comments of these articles.
+I hope you found this article helpful, and if you still have questions or want to talk, I find the comments on these articles.
 It is always a fantastic place to get additional support and share your story.
 So don’t feel afraid to do that.
-Please share this article with your friends that they can move on from their crushes and develop themselves.
+Please share this article with your friends so that they can move on from their crushes and develop themselves.